xd2287/transformers/docs/source/en/model_doc/conditional_detr.md

 This model was contributed by [DepuMeng](https://huggingface.co/DepuMeng).
 The original code can be found [here](https://github.com/Atten4Vis/ConditionalDETR).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [conditional_detr](https://huggingface.co/models?other=conditional_detr)

 ## Documentation resources

 - [Object detection task guide](../tasks/object_detection)